 2013-2015 Supervision of 3 CUROP placement students

-2011-2015 convened the Health Improvement module of the Masters in Public Health, Cardiff University
+2011-2015 convenor of Health Improvement module of the Masters in Public Health, Cardiff University

 I currently supervise 3 PhD students, and have supervised a number of undergraduate and postgraduate dissertations in the Schools of Medicine and Social Sciences.